-25 Also available as [MS-WSO], Windows System Overview, page 43 for offline reading.
+&lt;sup>22 Also available as [MS-WSO], Windows System Overview, page 43 for offline reading.

-26 [MS-IKEE], Internet Key Exchange Protocol Extensions, page 8.
+&lt;sup>23 [MS-IKEE], Internet Key Exchange Protocol Extensions, page 8.

-- FCS_CKM.1(WLAN), FCS_CKM.2: Windows has a native implementation of IEEE 802.11. - FCS_CKM_EXT.1: The Windows devices in this evaluation use a root key of trust which prevents exporting or tampering the REK. - FCS_CKM_EXT.2(128), FCS_CKM_EXT.2(256): All data encrypting keys are generated by the Windows RBG, which has an input of at least 256 bits of entropy.
-The Windows Phone and data encrypting key is 128 bits, the Windows 8.1 data encrypting key is 256 bits in the evaluated configuration. - FCS_CKM_EXT.3: Key encrypting keys have a security strength of 256 bits which is least as strong as the 128 bit or 256 bit disk encrypting key. - FCS_CKM_EXT.4: Windows overwrites critical cryptographic parameters immediately after that data is no longer needed. - FCS_CKM_EXT.5: Windows will delete the authorization factor to prevent access to protected data; after a wipe command Windows will format the partition to prevent access to protected data. - FCS_CKM_EXT.6: When Windows needs to generate a salt, it uses the Windows random bit generator - FCS_COP.1(SYM): See Table 6-2 Cryptographic Algorithm Standards and Evaluation Methods. - FCS_COP.1(HASH): See Table 6-2 Cryptographic Algorithm Standards and Evaluation Methods. - FCS_COP.1(SIGN): See Table 6-2 Cryptographic Algorithm Standards and Evaluation Methods. - FCS_COP.1(HMAC): See Table 6-2 Cryptographic Algorithm Standards and Evaluation Methods. - FCS_COP.1(PBKD): Windows implements a FIPS Approved implementation of NIST SP 800-132. - FCS_IV_EXT.1: When it is necessary to generate initialization vectors, Windows follows the guidance in Table 11: References and IV Requirements for NIST-approved Cipher Modes. - FCS_RBG_EXT.1: See Table 6-2 Cryptographic Algorithm Standards and Evaluation Methods. - FCS_SRV_EXT.1: See Section 6.2.1.2 Programming Interfaces. - FCS_STG_EXT.1: Windows provides secure key storage for private (asymmetric) keys, secret (symmetric) keys, and other data deemed by an authorized subject to require secure storage. - FCS_STG_EXT.2: All keys in Windows are ultimately protected by the TPM-based root of trust for the devices included in this evaluation. - FCS_STG_EXT.3: Key encrypting keys are protected by AES- MAC (CCM) mode. - FCS_TLS_EXT.1, FCS_TLS_EXT.2, FCS_HTTPS_EXT.1: Windows implements TLS 1.0, 1.1, and 1.2 to provide confidentiality and integrity to upper-layer protocols such as Extensible Authentication Protocol and HTTP.
+- FCS\CKM\EXT.5: Windows will delete the authorization factor to prevent access to protected data; after a wipe command Windows will format the user data partition to prevent access to protected data. - FCS\CKM\EXT.6: When Windows needs to generate a salt, it uses the Windows random bit generator - FCS\COP.1(SYM): See Table 6-4 Cryptographic Algorithm Standards and Evaluation Methods. - FCS\COP.1(HASH): See Table 6-4 Cryptographic Algorithm Standards and Evaluation Methods. - FCS COP.1(SIGN): See Table 6-4 Cryptographic Algorithm Standards and Evaluation Methods. - FCS\COP.1(HMAC): See Table 6-4 Cryptographic Algorithm Standards and Evaluation Methods. - FCS\COP.1(PBKD): Windows implements a FIPS Approved implementation of NIST SP 800-132. - FCS\IV\EXT.1: When it is necessary to generate initialization vectors, Windows follows the guidance in Table 11: References and IV Requirements for NIST-approved Cipher Modes. - FCS\RBG\EXT.1: See Table 6-4 Cryptographic Algorithm Standards and Evaluation Methods. - FCS\SRV\EXT.1: See Section 6.2.2.2 Programming Interfaces. - FCS\STG\EXT.1: Windows provides secure key storage for private (asymmetric) keys, secret (symmetric) keys, and other data deemed by an authorized subject to require secure storage. - FCS\STG\EXT.2: All keys in Windows are ultimately protected by the TPM-based root of trust for the devices included in this evaluation. - FCS\STG\EXT.3: Key encrypting keys are protected by AES- MAC (CCM) mode. - FCS\TLS\EXT.1, FCS\TLS\EXT.2, FCS\HTTPS\EXT.1: Windows implements TLS 1.0, 1.1, and 1.2 to provide confidentiality and integrity to upper-layer protocols such as Extensible Authentication Protocol and HTTP.

-6.2.2 User Data Protection
+6.2.3 User Data Protection

-6.2.2.1 Restricting Access to System Services
+6.2.3.1 Restricting Access to System Services

-Windows Store Apps that need programmatic access resources such as device peripherals must declare the capabilities they require as part of the package manifest for the application.27 There are two types of capabilities, the first is for developers who are registered as having individual accounts in the Windows
+Windows Store Apps that need programmatic access resources such as device peripherals must declare the capabilities they require as part of the package manifest for the application.
+There are two types of capabilities, the first is for developers who are registered as having individual accounts in the Windows Store; the second kind is for developers who are registered as having company accounts in the Windows Store.
+Applications from developers that are registered as companies can have additional capabilities.